Yogesh0903/Predictive-Modelling-Using-Social-Profile-in-Online-P2P-Lending-Platform-Prosper-Loan/README.md

 # Data Encoding

-Applied label encoding on categorical variables namely 'ProsperRating', 'ListingCategory', 'BorrowerState', 'Occupation', 'EmploymentStatus', 'IncomeRange', 'LoanOriginationQuarter', 'MemberKey', 'CreditRating', 'CreditRisk' to convert them to numerical features.
+We applied label encoding on categorical variables namely 'ProsperRating', 'ListingCategory', 'BorrowerState', 'Occupation', 'EmploymentStatus', 'IncomeRange', 'LoanOriginationQuarter', 'MemberKey', 'CreditRating', 'CreditRisk' to convert them to numerical features.
 This process maps each unique category to a unique integer.

 # Feature Selection